Jericho1060/sb-approach-speed-control/readme.md

 ```

 - `a` is the distance you want to stop from the target in meters
-- `b` is the max speed your ship is capable. more this value is accurate, more the precision of the script will be good
+- `b` is the max speed your ship is capable. more this value is accurate, more the precision of the script will be good in meters/second
 - `c` is a brake factor.
 If you ship is missing a bit of braking power, you can increase that value, it will multiply the thrust send to your brake.

 ## Usage